how to write a wedding speech

 Dutch courage?

 Settling the nerves before a big speech can be a tough task, especially if you’re the father of the bride.
-While a quick shot of something might seem like the perfect solution, it’s important to not overdo it.
+While a quick shot of something might seem like the perfect solution, it’s important not to overdo it.
 Otherwise, you’ll be in no fit state to deliver the speech before the wedding party.
 Instead, try some deep breathing exercises or visualisation techniques.
-If all else fails, just imagine everyone in their underwear – that should help settle the nerves!
+If all else fails, imagine everyone in their underwear – that should help settle the nerves!

 How to Write a Wedding Speech!